gazman-sdk/SQLite-Assets-Helper/README.md

                 list.add(userData);
             }while (cursor.moveToNext());
         }
-        callback.setResponse(list);
+        successCallback.setResponse(list);
     }
 });
 ```

-callback can be _MainThreadCallback_ to handle the response on main thread or
+successCallback can be _MainThreadCallback_ to handle the response on main thread or
 _DBThreadCallback_ to handle the response on database thread.

 You can also extend DataBaseDataCallback and provide it with your own handler or executor.